L-Blondy/up-fetch/README.md

 See the `type definitions` for more details

-Customize the fetch response error parsing (when response.ok is false) \
+Customize the parsing of a fetch response error (when response.ok is false) \
 <!-- TODO: link -->
 By default a `ResponseError` is created